hplieninger/ItemResponseTrees/README.md

 Herein, an illustrative example will be shown using a popular IR-tree model for 5-point items (Böckenholt, 2012).
-The model is applied to a Big Five data set from Jackson (2012), more precisely to seven conscientiousness items.
+The model is applied to a Big Five data set from Jackson (2012), more precisely to nine conscientiousness items.

 ``` r